adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 ## Prepare the servers 🛠️

 It's time to do the classic minimal boring viable security setup for each server.
-Use `hcloud server ssh xxxxxx-01` for ssh connect and do the same for each.
+Use `hcloud server ssh xxxxxx-01` for ssh connect and apply the same following commands for each nodes.

 ```sh
 # ensure last upgrades